PHYS477677/abwoc/abwoc/README.md

 #### data_files

-`event_df_main.csv` &mdash; is a csv table containing the start times and end times for all space weather events reported by the NOAO in their space weather reports from the year 2010 through the year 2020.
+`event_df_main.csv` &mdash; a csv table containing the start times and end times for all space weather events reported by the NOAO in their space weather reports from the year 2010 through the year 2020.

-# Packages and Functions within `abwoc`